xRWA: A Cross-Chain Framework for Interoperability of Real-World Assets

 The $\mathsf{identity}$ component extends the description of an asset beyond its basic identifier.
 The field $\mathsf{schemaVersion}$ specifies the version of the identity schema, while $\mathsf{identitySchema}$ provides a reference URI that defines its structure.
-The $\mathsf{identifiers}$ array records registration information from official registries; each entry contains details such as the registration scheme, the identifier value, the jurisdiction, and the issuing authority.
-The $\mathsf{taxonomies}$ field captures standardized classification codes together with descriptive labels, ensuring interoperability across different cataloguing systems.
-Spatial information is anchored by $\mathsf{spatialFootprint}$, which encodes the asset’s geographic location in GeoJSON format, including its geometry and granularity~\cite{GeoJSON}.
-Additional evidence is attached through $\mathsf{documents}$, which may include deeds, certificates, or licenses, each linked to cryptographic hashes and media metadata.
-The $\mathsf{relations}$ field links the asset to other entities or classes, while $\mathsf{attributes}$ provide structured factual details such as size or physical characteristics.
-The $\mathsf{custom}$ object further allows local extensions, for example policy tags or IoT-based identifiers.
-Finally, the component includes $\mathsf{sStatus}$ for revocation or suspension tracking and $\mathsf{sProof}$ for cryptographic verification.
+The $\mathsf{identifiers}$ array records registration information from official registries: each entry contains details such as the registration scheme, the identifier value, the jurisdiction, and the issuing authority.
+The following components may incorporate attributes specifically designed to uniquely identify various categories of RWAs, such as location, applicable standards, associated documentation, or other distinctive characteristics.
+These attributes record the intrinsic properties of the RWA and establish a one-to-one correspondence between the VC and the RWA entity.
+The $\mathsf{compliance}$ component defines the regulatory framework governing an asset’s circulation, including its authorizing license, permitted jurisdictions, applicable restrictions, validity period, and the regulator’s identifier.
+Similarly, the $\mathsf{custody}$ component records safekeeping information: custodian identity, storage location, operational policy, audit frequency, and insurance reference.